crewAIInc/crewAI/docs/tools/MDXSearchTool.md

 ```

 ## Usage Example
 To use the MDX Search Tool, you must first set up the necessary environment variables.
-Then, integrate the tool into your crewAI project to begin your market research.
+Then, integrate the tool into your CrewAI project to begin your market research.
 Below is a basic example of how to do this:

 ```python
 from crewai_tools import MDXSearchTool